Megalia: Legacy

 Megalia had a transformative impact on South Korean feminism.
+Both for critics and supporters of the movement, Megalia is considered "the emblem of South Korean popular feminism".
 At the end of 2016, almost half of Korean women in their twenties considered themselves feminist, and a quarter of them credited Megalia for turning them into feminists.
 However, the controversy associated with Megalia created negative associations with feminism in the minds of many South Koreans.
 Even some feminists in Korea today distance themselves from Megalia, calling themselves "feminists but not Megalians".
 Long after the movement went into decline, "Megalia" continued to be a shorthand in South Korean discourse for feminism, especially feminist beliefs or activists considered extreme.
 For example, in 2018 after two women reported they had been assaulted for not conforming to traditional standards of feminine appearance, 350,000 Koreans signed a petition asking police to prosecute the men who had assaulted them.
 When a YouTube video emerged showing the women taunting the men for their penis size, a counter-petition asked the police to prosecute the women because "there should be a different set of measures when dealing with women who belong to Megalia and WOMAD."

 The hand gesture depicted in the Megalian.com logo was the inspiration for the finger pinching conspiracy theory.
 The theory claims that there is a conspiracy to promote misandry by subtly inserting the hand gesture into various media.
 In 2021, convenience store brand GS25 had to remove an image of a pinching hand reaching towards a sausage from its ad campaign after backlash from Koreans who thought it looked like the Megalian.com logo.
 In 2024, the Korean unit of Renault faced backlash when numerous videos on its corporate YouTube channel were alleged to show the finger-pinching hand gesture.
 Numerous news outlets, such as The Hankyoreh, The New York Times, and Korea JoongAng Daily have criticized the conspiracy theory as fictitious and as cover for antifeminist harassment.